How to connect Zendesk to Facebook: A complete guide for 2026

 -

-Pick your pages: You can connect multiple pages, but the number depends on your Zendesk plan.
+Pick your pages: You can connect multiple pages, depending on your Zendesk plan.
 For example, some Suite plans support up to 30 different pages, which is great for businesses with multiple brands or regional pages.

 -

 Decide what creates a ticket: You get to choose what actually becomes a ticket.
 You can choose to include posts your own team makes, hidden posts, and even unpublished "dark posts" that are part of your advertising campaigns.
-This helps ensure no customer comment gets missed, no matter where it appears.
+This helps ensure no customer comment gets missed.

 -

 Manage the comment flood: This one’s important.
-You can have all comments on one post get grouped into a single ticket (keeps things tidy) or have every single comment create its own ticket (ensures nothing is missed).
-The first option keeps conversations tidy, while the second ensures every comment gets individual attention.
+You can have all comments on one post get grouped into a single ticket (keeps things tidy) or have every single comment create its own ticket (ensures every single user gets individual attention).
+Both options are available to match your specific workflow needs.

-Now that we know how to connect the two, let's talk about what the integration actually does well and, more importantly, where it might leave you wanting more, especially as your business grows.
+Now that we know how to connect the two, let's talk about what the integration actually does well and how you can maximize its value as your business grows.

 What the native integration does well

-The native integration is a solid starting point for a few key reasons.
+The native integration is a solid starting point for several key reasons.

 -

 One central hub: The best thing about it is that it pulls Facebook right into your team’s existing workspace.
-No more having a separate Facebook tab open all day.
 Everything lands in the same queue, which means less toggling and a much simpler workflow.

 -